IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 ### STUDENT RESPONSIBILITIES

-* Schedule your time (keep a calendar of some sort)
+* Schedule your time (keep a calendar of some sort).
 * Come to class on time.
 * Participate in class.
 Be vocal.
 * Present your work.
 * Meet, individually, with the professor during your scheduled time to discuss your thesis progress.
-* Consult basecamp at least once a week for up to date info
+* Consult basecamp at least once a week for up to date info.
-* Maintain a weekly, dedicated, thesis website
+* Maintain a weekly, dedicated, thesis website.
-* Complete all deliverables by their due dates
+* Complete all deliverables by their due dates.
-* Acquire and read copies of the required books
+* Acquire and read copies of the required books.
-* Action – do your absolute best
+* Action – do your absolute best.
-* Strive for continuous improvement
+* Strive for continuous improvement.
-* Pay attention to detail & craft
+* Pay attention to detail & craft.
-* Take risks & be fearless in your projects
+* Take risks & be fearless in your projects.
 * Have fun!